Systems Integration — Challenges and Solutions to Assembling Large Systems

 This approach can be efficient if the below criteria are met:

-The single-stage approach might be inevitable in some cases, despite being highly inefficient.
+The single-stage approach might sometimes be inevitable despite being highly inefficient.
 This scenario can occur under the following conditions:

 2.2 Multi-Stage Approach

 Consider the case where three experts integrate three platforms into a single solution.
-Any time an issue is identified, one expert will probably be working while the other three are waiting on them to complete their analysis.
-In this simplistic (yet highly realistic) scenario, the efficiency is at only 33%.
+One expert will probably work whenever an issue is identified, while the other three await them to complete their analysis.
+In this simplistic (yet highly realistic) scenario, the efficiency is only 33%.

 If there were four platforms and four experts, the efficiency would drop to 25%.
 For five experts, it’s 20%.